boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 Add toolkit in PyAEDT
 ---------------------

-Toolkits can be installed inside AEDT using PyAEDT.
+You can be install the toolkit inside AEDT using PyAEDT.
-Create an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page and contributors will add it if the repository is public.
+Create an issue on the `PyAEDT Issues <https://github.com/pyansys/PyAEDT/issues>`_ page and contributors can add it if the repository is public.